-No member of the Compensation Committee was an officer or employee of our company or any subsidiary of our company during the fiscal year ended December 31, 2023.
-No member of the Compensation Committee was a member of the compensation committee of another entity during the fiscal year ended December 31, 2023.
-None of our executive officers was a director or a member of the compensation committee of another entity during the fiscal year ended December 31, 2023.
-There were no transactions between any member of the Compensation Committee and our company during the year ended December 31, 2023 requiring disclosure pursuant to Item 404 of Regulation S-K promulgated under the Exchange Act.
+No member of the Compensation Committee was an officer or employee of our company or any subsidiary of the company during the fiscal year ended December 31, 2024.
+No member of the Compensation Committee was a member of the compensation committee of another entity during the fiscal year ended December 31, 2024.
+None of our executive officers was a director or a member of the compensation committee of another entity during the fiscal year ended December 31, 2024.
+There were no transactions between any member of the Compensation Committee and the company during the fiscal year ended December 31, 2024 requiring disclosure pursuant to Item 404 of Regulation S-K promulgated under the Exchange Act.